mmistakes/minimal-mistakes/publications.md

   ## Conference proceedings

 - Žuffová, Mária.
 (2017) ”Political and economic factors explaining open data availability."
-Proceedings of the International Conference for E-Democracy and Open Government, 2017, Krems, Austria
+Proceedings of the International Conference for E-Democracy and Open Government, 17-19 May 2017, Danube University Krems, Austria

   ## Working papers